Jefferson, Maryland: History

-Geography
+Geography and transportation

 Jefferson is located in southwestern Frederick County at the western base of Catoctin Mountain.
 Maryland Route 180 passes through the town, and U.S. Route 340 bypasses it to the south, forming the southern edge of the CDP.
 US 340 leads northeast 9 mi to Frederick, the county seat, and southwest 13 mi to Harpers Ferry, West Virginia.

+Transit (Frederick County) operates the Brunswick / Jefferson shuttle to the town.
+This serves Jefferson's park and ride lot on Lander Road near Route 340.

 According to the U.S. Census Bureau, the Jefferson CDP has an area of 5.4 sqkm, all land.

-Mar-Lu-Ridge Summer Camp and Education and Conference Center, located on the crest of Catoctin Mountain, 4 mi south of Jefferson, has been a main retreat and outdoor ministry site for the Evangelical Lutheran Church in America since 1959.